nickbruggen90/LabsVol8021Q/Project 5: MSP Operation Lab - Datto RMM Workflow Simulation/Task Scheduler.md

    1a.
 Temporary files
    2a.
 Temporary Internet Files
    3a.
 Recycle Bin
    4a.
-Downloads folder (optional - be careful with client data) 5a.
 System cache and log files
 d.
 Click OK to save Profile 1
 e.
 Repeat for different profiles: /sageset:2 (aggressive), /sageset:3 (conservative)
 ```